EvanSamaa/ECE413_Hex_agent/README.md

 # Learning hex from self play

-## Dependencies
+## Dependencies and building the extension

 The project includes a pytorch model and a python extension written in Rust for the game evaluation and tree search implementation.

 So you'll need python and the dependencies in `py/requirements.txt`.
 As well as rust (unfortunately, you need the nightly channel).

 See `install.sh` for how these would be installed on an Ubuntu machine.

-## Building

-In `mcts`, run `cargo build --release`.

-On linux, you'll need to copy the library for python to see it: `cd py && ln ../mcts/target/release/libmcts_py.so mcts_py.so`.
+(In `mcts`, run `cargo build --release`.
+On linux, you'll need to copy the library for python to see it: `cd py && ln ../mcts/target/release/libmcts_py.so mcts_py.so`.)

 ## Training